 Figure 3-1 : NDM/XML Substructure 1 (Single Segment)

-Substructure 2: aem, oem, tdm
+Substructure 2: aem, oem, tdm, and CDM

-The body of NDMs used for messages that describe multiple states or tracking data types (e.g., AEM, OEM, and TDM) shall consist of one or more segments, as shown in figure 3-2.
+The body of several NDMs (e.g., AEM, OEM, and TDM) shall consist of one or more segments, as shown in figure 3-2.
+Generally, these messages describe multiple states or tracking data types.

-In substructure 2, at least one segment is required.

-NOTES

-The alternation of associated metadata and data sections is the structural element that necessitates the notion of the segment.

 The CDM is a variant of Substructure 2.
 It contains exactly two segments, and includes a unique ‘Relative Metadata Section’ prior to the first segment (see figure 3-3).

+NOTE – The alternation of associated metadata and data sections is the structural element that necessitates the notion of the segment.